-Original in that it really possesses to a T the characteristics associated with suillus species: slimy, sticky cap, and the presence of a veil covering the gills when young, which eventually leaves a ring around the stem.
+To me, Suillus luteus, is the "original" slippery jack.
+Original in that it really possesses all the characteristics associated with suillus species: slimy, sticky cap, and the presence of a veil covering the gills when young, which eventually leaves a ring around the stem.

 I had seen other slippery jacks, such as chickenfat boletes, but this one was the big daddy, the one and only Suillus luteus, beloved by Eastern European mushroom hunters around the world.
 Chicken fat boletes are similar in that their caps can be a bit moist, but S. luteus is the absolute definition of slimy, in the surface of it’s cap at least.

 Most of the time I see field guides simply label this slippery jack as “edible” or sometimes “edible with caution”.
 The caution part comes in because it must be peeled before eating, unlike the chickenfat bolete.

 These grow in the late fall in Minnesota from my experience, around the same time as other slippery jacks.
 Look to coniferous forests.
 When I am looking for these I usually notice other slippery jacks as well that are very easy to see, chicken fat boletes, for example.

 You will need to know exact trees they grow around to find tiny buttons, but once you know a spot they grow, keep checking it after rainstorms when they start start to fruit and you will find small, perfect keepers.
 They are really at their finest when the thin veil covering the gills is not yet broken.

 When peeled properly, you will be left with nice, firm mushrooms, as long as what you picked was young and pristine.
 These are not really mushrooms that I will sit down and scarf a plate of by themselves, they would much rather be utilized in some sort of preparation to add background interest, such as in a chicken soup, or in a sauce to compliment meat.